 Bee industry buzzing: Stolen hives recovered in California

-Several of the thousands of recovered beehives stolen in California are shown in this May 16, 2017, photo near Sanger, Calif.
-The bee industry is buzzing over the arrest of a man accused stealing nearly $1 million in hives from California's almond orchards in one of the biggest such thefts on record.
+The bee industry is buzzing over the arrest of a man accused of stealing thousands of hives worth nearly $1 million from California's almond orchards in one of the biggest such thefts on record.
+The case has thrown a spotlight on a business many city slickers probably never knew existed: Beekeepers in the U.S. move their colonies around the country by truck and rent them out to farmers to pollinate their flowering crops.

 Add your comments below